The Terminal Man: Background

+In the 1970s, I saw a patient in a hospital who was being treated with electrodes implanted in the brain, hooked up to a monitoring computer.
+I thought this treatment was horrific, and I was amazed that the research seemed to be going forward with no public discussion or even knowledge.
+I decided to write a novel to make such procedures better known.
+This particular kind of surgery is no longer done much, so the journalistic aspects of the story are gone.

+At one stage the novel was known as "The Sympathetic Man".
+Crichton said it was "intended to be a story about arrogance.
+It is about people who really didn't think through the consequences of what they were doing."

-Crichton stated that this was his least favorite work.
+Crichton stated that this was his least-favorite work.

 Film adaptation

 The novel was made into a film in 1974.

 Reception

 Like his previous bestseller The Andromeda Strain, reviews for The Terminal Man were widely positive.
-Los Angeles Times called it "an entertaining and unsparing narrative, compressed and scientifically sound."
+The Los Angeles Times called it "an entertaining and unsparing narrative, compressed and scientifically sound."
 The New Yorker called the novel "A fascinating, splendidly documented thriller."
 Life said it was "An absolutely riveting novel."
-John Barkham Reviews called it "A superb thriller..." and said "It will make you think-and shudder."
+John Barkham Reviews called it "A superb thriller..." and said, "It will make you think-and shudder."

-The novel was criticized by the American Epilepsy Foundation who said it unfairly linked epilepsy with violence.
+The novel was criticized by the American Epilepsy Foundation, which said it unfairly linked epilepsy with violence.

-Real life epilepsy device
+Real-life epilepsy device

-Crichton's technological sci-fi premise became reality half a century later, in 2023, when a British boy had a neurostimulator fitted inside his skull, sending electrical signals deep into his brain to control seizures.
+Crichton's technological science-fiction premise became reality half a century later, in 2023, when a British boy had a neurostimulator fitted inside his skull, sending electrical signals deep into his brain to control seizures.